insights

 The Peak-End Rule: Why Your Last 60 Seconds Matter More Than Your Surgery

-A patient does not remember a visit minute by minute.
-The brain keeps no full recording from arrival to exit.
-Instead, it builds a short story from two moments.
+A patient does not remember every minute of a visit.
+The brain does not record everything from start to finish.
+Instead, it makes a short story from two moments.
 The first is the most intense point.
-The second is the very last moment.
+The second is the last moment.
 This shortcut has a big effect.
-Hours of great clinical work can be erased by one flat moment at the front desk.
-So for an elite brand, how memory works matters as much as the clinical skill itself.
+Hours of great work can be erased by one bad moment at the front desk.
+For an elite brand, memory matters as much as clinical skill.

 The Science Behind the Peak-End Rule

-Nobel winner Daniel Kahneman and his team named the Peak-End Rule.
-They proved it with experiments in the 1990s.
-In one famous study, people held their hands in painfully cold water.
-Kahneman, Fredrickson, Schreiber, and Redelmeier ran it in 1993.
-One group held still for 60 seconds in steady cold water.
+Nobel winner Daniel Kahneman found the Peak-End Rule.
+He and his team proved it with experiments.
+This happened in the 1990s.
+One study was famous.
+People put their hands in painfully cold water.
+Kahneman, Fredrickson, Schreiber, and Redelmeier ran this in 1993.
+One group held still for 60 seconds.
+The water stayed steady cold.
 A second group did the same 60 seconds.
-Then they got 30 more seconds as the water was quietly warmed by one degree.
-The second group felt cold longer in total.
-Yet they liked that version more.
+Then they got 30 more seconds.
+The water warmed by one degree during that time.
+The second group felt cold longer.
+Yet, they liked this version more.
 They also remembered it as less painful.

-This result seems backwards.
+This seems odd.
 Longer pain should feel worse, not better.
-The reason is how the brain looks back on events.
-It does not average the whole thing.
-Instead, it takes one snapshot of the peak and one snapshot of the ending.
+The reason is simple.
+The brain looks back on events in a special way.
+It does not average everything.
+Instead, it takes two snapshots.
+One at the peak.
+One at the end.
 It builds its verdict from just those two points.
 Kahneman called this "Duration Neglect."
 The brain mostly ignores how long something lasted.
 It locks onto the most intense moment and the final one.

 Redelmeier and Kahneman took this into medicine in 1996.
 They studied patients having a colonoscopy.
 Some procedures ended with a short, milder stretch.
 Those patients rated the whole thing better.
 Other procedures were shorter but ended at peak pain.
 Those patients rated it worse.
 The medical result was the same.
 The memory was not.